In 2019 I purchased a Honda CB550 motorcycle. The year on the front plate is 1974. Which happens to be the first year the CB550 was introduced.

 The bike is not showroom perfect, it has a ton of character, and rather than making everything like new, I’ve kept the original side emblems as they were, and the engine fins, which are chipped, are now clean, but not polished, as it tells the story.
 And honestly, I love it.

 I road the bike to my dad’s place to show him.
 He got real quiet.
-I was wondering why he was so quiet.
-Did he not want me riding a bike?
-Then he shared how he road an early 70 Honda CB250 bike very similar to this when my mom was pregnant.
+I was wondering why… Then he shared how he road an early 70 Honda CB250 bike very similar to this when my mom was pregnant.
 Coincidentally it had a blue and white tank, almost identical to the one on this bike.
 I knew none of this.